Featured

 To enter <Esc> type ctrl-V <Esc> which shows up as ^[

 The replacement string starts with “if ) {“. <CR> starts a new line. <C-T> indents text in that line by 4 spaces to the right. “///” is inserted in that line at the new indent.
 Another <CR> starts a third line. <C-D> indents text 4 spaces to the left, where the closing brace “}” to finish the block is inserted.
-The insert cursor is now at the closing brace.
+The insert cursor is now after the closing brace.
 An <Esc> follows, which turns on command mode.
 The vi command “%” moves the insert cursor to the matching opening brace in the first line.
-The vi command “F)” moves the insert cursor to the “)” after the “if“, which was inserted at the beginning.
+The vi command “F)” moves the insert cursor in front of the “)” after the “if“, which was inserted at the beginning.
 The vi command “i” restores insert mode at which point the abbreviation for “iii” is complete.
 The abbreviation trigger character “(” is now inserted before the “)” character leaving the insert cursor in insert mode between the parentheses.

-NOTE 3: in the following expansions the character ‘|‘ represents the insert cursor and not the vertical bar character.
+NOTE: in the following expansions the character ‘|‘ represents the insert cursor and not the vertical bar character.

 "iii(" is expanded to